Sunday, October 17, 2021

 It was a short walk via a pedestrian path named York House Place (past the Romanian, Norwegian, and Israeli embassies) to Kensington Palace.
 It was built in 1605 (during the Gunpowder Plot assassination attempt against the gay King James VI at Parliament), and it was expanded for its first Royal Couple in 1689.
 We crossed Palace Avenue, and admired the stylized lawns and the gorgeous wrought-iron gates.
 The 17th-century gilding and metalwork is impressive.

-The first royal inhabitant was Dutch-born William III.
+The first royal inhabitant was Dutch-born William III of the Stuart Dynasty.
 His statue has a debonair stance.

 Respectably, we queued with other visitors in the forecourt.
 As seen below, we had a nice view of the Round Pond.
 The Universe was favorable to us, because our line was suddenly halved into two lines, and we found ourselves as the next ones at the Ticket Counter.
 We had not pre-booked tickets online.
 The Admissions Clerk informed us that without reservations, we might have to wait 45 minutes.
 Seeing our sad faces, she said, "I'm terribly sorry".
 (The English use "terribly" to mean "extremely").
 Just then, she noticed something on her computer screen; someone suddenly cancelled their reservation!
 We got the time-slot!
 All three of us were excited.
 Joyous, we purchased our tickets (£23 each) and scampered into the palace.

 The large complex houses four generations of royalty.
 In 1930, Prince Philip arrived from the continent to stay with his grandmother, the dowager marchioness Victoria Mountbatten.
 (In addition to Philip's mother, the dowager's children were the Queen of Sweden, the next marquess, and the famous Lord Louis Mountbattencousin of Queen Elizabeth and mentor to her son, Prince Charles).
 Later, the palace was the renowned home of the Queen's rambunctious sister, Princess Margaret Rose (and her bisexual husband), who were both vividly depicted in a popular series, The Crown, which we enjoy.
 Previously, it was home to Charles and Diana, as the Prince and Princess of Wales.
 Charles' son, William, and his family reside there.
 (My grandfathers were named Charles and William!)
 Harry and Meghan recently vacated.
-Other princely and ducal couples dwell in various wings.
+Other princely and ducal couples dwell there.
 Their famous relative, the Queen, makes all of the arrangements.
+That's because she is the current monarch, so the palace belongs to her by "right of Crown".

 As part of our research before our visit, we watched a BBC series by Lucy Worsley.
 She is a Chief Curator at Historic Royal Palaces.
 We highly recommend her shows!